CADDAC_logo-FULL-tagline-ENG

 Fee: $30 + HST

-Please note that this program will be offered in January, March, September and November every year.
+Please note that this program will be offered 4 times every year.
 This program is a good intro to ADHD prior to taking our Adult ADHD Group Coaching programs.

 Please note that this program is refundable up to 48hrs before the program starts.
 Once the program begins, registration fee is non-refundable.
 Thank you for your understanding.